 The ISR program is interdisciplinary, encompassing the fields of biology, chemistry, physics, environmental science, and engineering.
 Students are allowed to enter the program in either their freshman or sophomore year and are expected to continue through their senior year.
-Three cohorts of students have now completed the program, crowning their work with a senior science project on a subject that engages their interest.
+Four cohorts of students have now completed the program, crowning their work with a senior science project on a subject that engages their interest.
 The program is problem based and uses a coaching-mentorship model to develop research, scientific communication, and collaboration skills.

 “The reason I like ISR is because it’s challenging.
 It actually pushes me and it doesn’t allow me to think about an easy A. What I’ve learned is how to manage my time … and how to work with others.”

 Laboratory and field work represent approximately 60 percent of the student’s effort, with content and communication skills comprising the remaining 40 percent.
 During the exploratory year (9th grade), background is provided in statistical analysis and in the content areas of chemistry, physics, environmental science, engineering, and biology.
 Students begin the pathway by exploring real-world problems in detail, setting up experiments, analyzing data, and writing reports of the findings.
 By their senior year, they are identifying problems to research, designing their own STEM investigations, and communicating their research to the public.